YGao2005/bruin-dining-scraper/README.md

 - [x] Fixed bug that prevents dinner menu from being scraped
 - [x] Search function now also returns menu item ID
 - [x] Fix scheduler so menus can be scraped daily
+- [ ] Add scraping service for Feast

 <p align="right">(<a href="#readme-top">back to top</a>)</p>